matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 ```
 slide title: Generating Data

-[ image of a computer screen containing code in top half:
+[ image of a computer screen containing code in top half]

 (defn winner
   "Returns the winning move, or nil if a draw."